deviceinsight/helm-maven-plugin/README.md

 To exclude files from property replacement, you can use the `propertyReplacement` configuration.
 Any `exclusion` matching will exclude the file from property replacement.
-By default glob expressions are used.
+By default, glob expressions are used.
 You can also use regular expressions by prefixing the expression with `regex`.

 ```xml